GMGeor/TicketSystemFlaskJune2022/README.md

 ## Run the tests

 1. Tests are build with pytest.
-You can set your favorite IDE to work with pytest, for pycharm please follow  this [detailed tutorial](https://www.jetbrains.com/help/pycharm/pytest.html#create-pytest-test)
+You can set your favorite IDE to work with pytest.
+For pycharm please follow  this [tutorial](https://www.jetbrains.com/help/pycharm/pytest.html#create-pytest-test)
 2. In pycharm you can customise your test configuration so to run all test in one click.